tagazok/my-workshops/static-web-apps/tutorial.md

 In this woskhop, you will learn how to create a full application with a `frontend`, a `serverless backend`, `user authentication` and a `database` to store your data.

 Don't worry if you are not familiar with Microsoft Azure.
-This workshop will walk you through some of the most important services if you are a web deloper.
-We will see how to use `Cosmos DB` with the `Mongo DB` API, `Azure Static Web Apps` to host your application and your `Azure Functions` and `GitHub Actions` to automate your app deployment!
+This workshop will walk you through some of the most important services if you are a web developer.
+We will see how to use `Cosmos DB` with the `MongoDB` API, `Azure Static Web Apps` to host your client application and your `Azure Functions` and `GitHub Actions` to automate your app deployment!

 At the end of this workshop, you will have a full understanding on how to develop and deploy a web app on Azure.